The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Introduction

 \textbf{From bounded to linear scale.} At the \emph{bounded} scale, the Poisson/Martin boundary is often trivial on groups of polynomial growth: for many natural measures one has the Liouville property (every bounded harmonic function is constant), and the classical boundary theory becomes degenerate.
 At \emph{linear} scale the situation is far richer: non-constant harmonic functions of linear growth exist (for instance characters), and their behavior is controlled by both geometry and cohomology.
 Kleiner's work already exploits Lipschitz harmonic functions to build a finite-dimensional representation and derive virtual nilpotency.

-Our main message is that, on finitely generated nilpotent groups, there is a very simple, robust, and fully functorial boundary theory at linear scale, and that this boundary is completely controlled by Lipschitz harmonic functions.
+Our main message is that, on finitely generated nilpotent groups, there is a very simple and robust boundary theory at linear scale, with explicit transport laws under finite-index inclusion and under quasi-isometry, and that this boundary is completely controlled by Lipschitz harmonic functions.
 We make this precise by introducing the \emph{linear harmonic boundary}

-and showing that it is realized by Lipschitz harmonic functions, is independent of the centered law of the random walk, and behaves optimally under finite index and quasi-isometry.
-Equivalently, we identify the space of Lipschitz harmonic functions up to constants with the dual of the Abelianization, in a way that is canonical at the level of seminormed affine spaces.
+and showing that it is realized by Lipschitz harmonic functions, is independent of the centered law of the random walk, transports along finite-index inclusions via the hitting measure (\Cref{bij:LHF}), and is a quasi-isometry invariant of the polynomial-growth group as a seminormed affine space via virtual first cohomology after choosing Shalom--Sauer transport data (\Cref{thm:E}).
+Equivalently, for each group individually we identify the space of Lipschitz harmonic functions up to constants with the dual of the Abelianization, in a way that is canonical at the level of seminormed affine spaces.

-\textbf{A guiding question.} On groups of polynomial growth, can one build a boundary at linear scale which \begin{itemize} \item[(i)] is realized by Lipschitz harmonic functions, \item[(ii)] is independent of the (centered) measure $\mu$, \item[(iii)] is functorial under finite-index subgroups and quasi-isometries, and \item[(iv)] is compatible with Lyons-Sullivan-type discretization on Riemannian covers? \end{itemize}
+\textbf{A guiding question.} On groups of polynomial growth, can one build a boundary at linear scale which \begin{itemize} \item[(i)] is realized by Lipschitz harmonic functions, \item[(ii)] is independent of the (centered) measure $\mu$, \item[(iii)] transports along finite-index inclusions and is invariant under quasi-isometry, with bounded-error harmonic-coordinate straightening for the subclass of quasi-isometries with bounded Abelian defect, and \item[(iv)] is compatible with Lyons-Sullivan-type discretization on Riemannian covers? \end{itemize}